-The Student Council serves as the governing body for all students enrolled at the Monterey campus of the Middlebury Institute of International Studies.
-The Student Council shall act as a voice for the student body in meetings and other communication with the faculty and staff of the Institute.
+The Student Council serves as the governing body for all students enrolled at the Monterey campus of the Middlebury Institute of International Studies at Monterey.
+The Student Council shall act as a voice for the student body in meetings and other communication with the faculty and staff of the Middlebury Institute.
 Further, the Student Council shall reflect the interests of the student body consistent with the purpose of the Student Council (see Article II).
 The Student Council shall be composed of students from various programs as defined in Article III.

-The purpose of the Student Council is to represent and address the needs and interests of the student body at the Institute.
-It shall strive to facilitate communication and interaction between Institute students, faculty, staff, and the surrounding community, and shall sponsor various educational and social activities, which will further this purpose.
+The purpose of the Student Council is to represent and address the needs and interests of the student body at the Middlebury Institute.
+It shall strive to facilitate communication and interaction between the Middlebury Institute students, faculty, staff, and the surrounding community, and shall sponsor various educational and social activities, which will further this purpose.

 All Chairs of any Standing or Ad-Hoc Committee shall also be officers of the Student Council.
-Committee Chairs are selected through presidential appointment.
+Committee chairs are selected through presidential appointment.